gaifeng8864/klipper-on-android/README_en.md

 **Foreword:**

 **Special Note:**
-The Android used in the installation solution in this tutorial is best to choose a version between Android 5 and Android 9.
-Operating system lower than Android 5 need to use a lower version of linuxdeploy, and  operating system higher than Android 9 may have permission-related compatibility issues.
-In addition, if openssh fails to start automatically (shown as unable to use ssh to connect to the debian), this situation is generally a compatibility problem between the Android kernel and linuxdeploy, and you need to replace the Android system with a different kernel version (note that it is a different kernel version).
+The installation scheme in this tutorial uses Android 5 or above.
+If the system is lower than Android 5, you need to use a lower version of linuxdeploy.
+There may be compatibility issues related to permissions for systems higher than Android 9, but this is not always the case.
+It is still worth a try.
+In addition, if openssh fails to start automatically (as shown by being unable to use ssh to connect to the debian system), this is generally a compatibility issue between the Android kernel and linuxdeploy.
+You need to change to an Android system with a different kernel version (note, a different kernel version).
+It is recommended to use AOSP or other native Android systems.

 0. Although the steps in this tutorial are as comprehensive and detailed as possible, it is not suitable for complete novice users because it involves basic linux usage and klipper configuration.